 Especially noteworthy of the battle was the battle off Samar, which lasted two hours and thirteen minutes, and was one of the most remarkable displays of absolute bravery in the U.S. Navy's history.
 In this encounter, U.S. Naval Forces fought against overwhelming odds, from which survival was not expected.
 Through extraordinary courage and gallantry from air crews and ship's crews, a small task force of destroyers, escorts, and torpedo bombers turned away the Imperial Japanese Center Battleship Force.

 USS LEYTE GULF Image Gallery:

-The photo below was taken by Karl-Heinz Ahles while USS LEYTE GULF was inport Norfolk, Va, in September 1998.
+The photo below was taken by Karl-Heinz Ahles and shows USS LEYTE GULF at Naval Base Norfolk, Va., in September 1998.